mbgardin/cs111/README.md

-#This Repo consists of my coursework done in byu's cs111 intro to computer science course done fully in python.
+# This Repo consists of my coursework From BYU's CS111!
+## (intro to computer science course done fully in python)